brclar15/thesis/writing/markdown/other/intro.md

 [6]: cite that Greek Readers Digest book

 [7]: See M.L.
-West's *The Epic Cycle* as well as his *Greek Epic Fragments* in the Loeb series for an example of this practice of combining different retellings to create an inauthentic but continuous narrative
+West's *The Epic Cycle* as well as his *Greek Epic Fragments* in the Loeb series for an example of this practice of combining different retellings to create an inauthentic but continuous narrative.

 [8]: Nunlist pg